Planning for a Business Sale or Liquidity Event

-Most liquidity events are won or lost in the planning phase, not the execution phase.
-The difference between planning 3 years ahead and 6 months ahead can be millions in after-tax proceeds.
+Most business sale outcomes are decided in the planning phase, not at the negotiating table.
+The difference between starting three years ahead and six months ahead can be millions in after-tax proceeds.

 Financial Readiness Before You Negotiate